 One tip for opening the back on these cameras - pull the rewind knob upwards to its full extension.
 Then twist slowly clockwise and the springloaded mechanism should release the back.
 When replacing the back on earlier models, make sure the red dots on the camera back and the camera body are aligned.

-A neat little 35mm camera with iconic 1950's appearance.
-Relatively simple camera but with a robust and well-built feel, an reliable.
+A neat little 35mm camera with iconic 1950's appearance. a relatively simple camera but with a robust and well-built feel, and reliable peerformance.
 This camera is capable of producing quite acceptable results given the right conditions.

 Specifications: Iloca Quick